bwohlberg/sporco/docs/source/sporco.cuda.rst

 sporco.cuda package
 ===================

-This package allows the `SPORCO-CUDA extension package <https://github.com/bwohlberg/sporco-cuda>`_ to be accessed within the ``sporco`` namespace, i.e.
+This subpackage allows the `SPORCO-CUDA extension package <https://github.com/bwohlberg/sporco-cuda>`_ to be accessed within the ``sporco`` namespace, i.e.

 ::